 To take the hit, remove the bowl piece to reveal an open mouthpiece.
 Now go to take a pull as you would with any smoking device and push the bottle downward.
 The downward force will create pressure that forces the smoke up and out the mouthpiece, deliver a huge hit!

-Some grav bongs are bit more sophisticated than that, even if they are homemade, but that example is the most popular.
-And fortunately, nowadays you don’t have to be McGyver and you can get yourself the Bukket Gravity Bong which is a portable, ready to use grav.
+Some gravity bongs are bit more sophisticated than that, even if they are homemade, but that example is the most popular.
+And fortunately, nowadays you don’t have to be McGyver and you can get yourself the Bukket Gravity Bong which is a portable, ready to use gravity.
 It functions similar to an accordion and is fast becoming popular.